How to Choose a Target Market that Will Make You Profitable

 To sell to your target market, you need to make sure you can reach them, right?

-Many lingerie shops spend cash on brick and mortar stores.
+Many lingerie shops spend cash on brick-and-mortar stores.
 But HerRoom spends money to reach customers online instead.
 For instance, they offer generous shipping/return policies.
-In addition, they have professional fitters give product feedback.
+In addition, they have professional fitters who give product feedback.
 And they spotlight social proof in the form of customer reviews.

 Warby Parker lets millennials download an app to try on frames virtually.
 Or they deliver a try-on box right to their mailbox.